Rosuav/LispWhispers/README.md

   - Check the required scopes
   - Use Choc Factory
 - For local testing, will need a web server (eg `python3 -m http.server`).
+- TODO: Also show highlighted messages in the streamer's channel?